edk/tribalknow/README.md

 * launch with foreman:
 `foreman start`

+### Convert an existing mysql database to postgres

+### Deploy to heroku
+Add postgres addon (see https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-heroku-postgres)

 ### Thanks
-While the work on this project has been done outside of Coupa, special thanks to my employer, Coupa Software, for allowing and encouraging me to do this side-project as open-source.
+While the work on this project has been been largely done outside of Coupa, special thanks to my employer, Coupa Software, for allowing and encouraging me to do this side-project as open-source.